Dragonmystic707/exalted-reincarnated/docs/System/The Exalted.md

 the ability to naturally lord and command over peoples without restraint.

+**Excellency:** Elemental Surge
+*Gain 3 Anima.
+On this action, you may convert an unlimited amount of Anima into dice.*

 ### Lunars

 Luna, the Many-Faced Moon chooses their champions from those that cannot